-outcomes remain despite poor the substantial improvement over the past decade.
-Latvia has one of the lowest life (22) According to the Ministry of Welfare data 6957 children expectancy among all EU countries.
+Health outcomes remain poor despite the substantial improvement over the past decade.
+Latvia has one of the lowest life expectancy among all EU countries.
 Despite a nearly five-years increase in 2000-2015, life expectancy is still nearly 6 years lower than the EU average (74.8 years vs. 80.6 years).
 Heart disease and strokes are the biggest causes of deaths, which remains among the highest in the EU.
 The poor health outcomes are linked to the low public expenditure, while other EU countries with similarly modest spending per capita have better results (Graph 3.3.4).
 This underlines the need to both expand public health services and increase their efficiency.